Jackal (The Day of the Jackal): Main novel plot

 Using OAS agent "Valmy" as a cut-out, the Jackal is kept fully informed of the French police's pursuit of him.
 Meanwhile, Lebel relies on his old boy network of police departments in several foreign countries to instigate a search for the Jackal.
 The Special Branch of England investigate and finds out there was a man named Charles Calthrop who was rumoured to have killed Rafael Trujillo some years ago using a precision sniper rifle.
-They find six men named 'Charles Calthrop', with one individual in particular raising some suspicion when it is discovered he has gone on holiday, leaving his passport in his house in the process.
+They find six men named 'Charles Calthrop', with one individual in particular raising some suspicion when it is discovered he has gone on holiday, leaving his passport in his house.
 This passport, together with the fact that Jackal in French is 'Chacal' (the first three letters of his first name and last name respectively), causes the English to assume that this specific Charles Calthrop is the assassin.

-On two occasions when the police get too close, the Jackal hides out in the home of a stranger he has seduced; once with a wealthy woman and again with a gay man he meets in a bar.
+On two occasions when the police get too close, the Jackal hides out in the home of a stranger he has seduced; once with a wealthy noblewoman he meets in a hotel and again with a gay man he meets in a bar.
 He kills the former when she finds the components of his weapon, and the latter after the man watches a news report displaying the Jackal's photograph and describing him as a fugitive murderer.

-Finally, on 25 August 1963, Liberation Day, the Jackal poses as a handicapped veteran and tries to shoot de Gaulle with his rifle, which he had hidden inside a stainless steel crutch.
+Finally, on Liberation Day itself, the Jackal poses as a handicapped veteran and tries to shoot de Gaulle with his rifle, which he had hidden inside a stainless steel crutch.
 However, de Gaulle unexpectedly moves his head at the last moment, causing the Jackal to miss by a fraction of an inch.
-As the Jackal prepares for a second shot, he is discovered by French police detective Claude Lebel, who has been pursuing him since the plot was discovered.
-He uses his second shot to kill a CRS trooper who accompanied Lebel to the room, but the unarmed Lebel shoots and kills him with the security guard's MAT-49 before the Jackal can load his third and last bullet.
+As the Jackal prepares for a second shot, he is discovered by French police detective Lebel, who has been pursuing him since the plot was discovered.
+He uses his second shot to kill a CRS trooper who accompanied Lebel to the room, but the unarmed Claude shoots and kills him with the trooper's MAT-49 before the Jackal can load his third and last bullet.
 The Jackal is buried two days later in an unmarked grave; only Lebel attends, anonymously.
 The death certificate identifies him as "an unknown foreign tourist, killed in a car accident".

 In the epilogue, Charles Calthrop arrives home from vacation to find British police raiding his flat.
 He demands to know what is happening and is brought to the police post for interrogation.
-It is subsequently established that Calthrop was indeed on a holiday and this particular man is completely unconnected with the killer.
+It is subsequently established that Calthrop was, indeed, on a holiday and that he is completely unconnected to the killer.
 Both the film and the novel end with the same comment by British authorities: "If the Jackal wasn't Calthrop, then who the hell was he?"